WWE News: Huge Segment For Final ‘Monday Night Raw’ Of The Year

 Since Lana and Lashley went public with their storyline affair, they have proceeded to emasculate and humiliate Rusev on Monday Night Raw.
 Lana falsely claimed that she was pregnant with his baby just so that Lashley could sneak up behind her ex-husband and deliver a low blow.

 Despite the silly nature of the storyline, however, some fans have taken their umbrage with it to extreme lengths.
-As The Inqisitr previously documented, Lana revealed that she and Lashley have received death threats because of the angle, which resulted in them having to cooperate with the authorities.
+As The Inquisitr previously documented, Lana revealed that she and Lashley have received death threats because of the angle, which resulted in them having to cooperate with the authorities.

 The controversial aspect of the storyline pertains to the fact that Rusev and Lana are a real-life couple.
 Some pundits believe that this is WWE’s way of trying to humiliate Rusev because he hasn’t signed a new deal with the company yet, and officials fear that he could become a bigger star elsewhere.